jumpingfrog0/XcodeShell/README.md

 <a name="English"></a>
 ##<span id="English"> Introduc</span>e

-This repository include scripts that Xcode automaticly package, upload ipa to `AppStore` and publish application on `fir.im`.
+This repository include scripts that Xcode automaticly package, upload ipa to `AppStore`, publish application to `fir.im`, publish application to `pgyer.com`.

 `ipa-build.sh` and `ipa-upload.sh` scripts are based on `xcodebuild`, `xcodebuild` is a script Apple build Xcode projects and workspaces.
 You can archive the application, export ipa file and then upload the binary file to App Store.
 Run the command `man xcodebuild` to see more description.

 `fir-publish.sh` script is based on `fir-cli` tool, see more [fir-cli](https://github.com/FIRHQ/fir-cli)

+`pgyer-publish.sh` script see the document of [PGYER](https://www.pgyer.com/doc/view/upload_one_command)

 ## Installation

 1. Copy all files into the root path of your Xcode project or workspace
-2. Type in some configuration in the scirpts, such as your `Certificates` and `Profiles`, your Apple Develope Account username and password, the API Token of `fir.im`, see detail in anyone script.
+2. Type in some configuration in the scirpts, such as your `Certificates` and `Profiles`, your Apple Develope Account username and password, the `API Token` of `fir.im`, the user key and api key of `pgyer.com`, see detail in anyone script.
+3. Install `jq`, the dependency of `pgyer-publish.sh`.
+See [How to install jq](https://stedolan.github.io/jq/download/)
-3. Run scripts
+4. Run scripts

 ## Usage